aarongorka/aarongorka-com/content/blog/gitlab-monorepo-pipelines.md

 https://gitlab.com/gitlab-com/gl-infra/infrastructure/issues/7541

-The limit of jobs you can have in `needs:` is 5, so you need some workarounds in scenarious with e.g. a lot of diffs occurring.
+As of writing, the limit of jobs you can have in `needs:` is 5, so you need some workarounds in scenarious with e.g. a lot of diffs occurring.
 The best workaround I've found so far is to move some of the dependent jobs to a job further upstream -- not perfect but good enough until the limit is increased.

 ## Conclusion
 GitLab DAGs, when combined with `include:` and `only:changes` are a great way to implement pipelines for monorepos; with a few caveats that will hopefully be fixed as the feature matures.